nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

 We will use the ```examples/custom-resources/tls-passthrough``` application example as our backend app that will be responding to requests.

-## Example
+## Example NIC Plus

 ### 1. Deploy the tls-passthrough application

 1. Deploy the backend application as described in the ```examples/custom-resources/tls-passthrough``` example, and make sure it is working as described.
+The application must use one of supported load balancing methods required by the backup service.

+TODO:

+update loadBalancing method - the backup service of type ExternalName does not work with the following load balancing methods: `hash`, 'round_robin', ..... add here methods

-### 2. Deploy external service to external namespace
+### 2. Deploy the second aplication to external namespace

 1. Deploy backend application to external namespace (```external-ns```).
 Note that the namespace is not being watched by
    ```NIC```.